balenaltd/handbook/docs/glossary.md

 'a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.'
 [more](https://www.docker.com/resources/what-container/)

-### Cuelang
-An open source language, with a rich set of APIs and tooling, for defining, generating, and validating all kinds of data.
-It has lots of [use cases](https://cuelang.org/docs/usecases/) including validating JSON objects using defined schemas and constraints.

 ### Customer Success aka.
 CS
 **(balena specific term)**
 The loop / group of team members that act as account managers / interface with our customers and clients.